evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 Sequence variant selection is the slowest step in the tutorial.
 For that reason it is best to submit this step using the SLURM Sbatch scheduler.

 Selecting Sequence Variants

 The process of selecting sequence variants is the core processing step in amplicon analysis.

-This takes the place of “OTU picking” a method of clustering similar data together that was the common method for dealing with sequencing errors until last year.
+This takes the place of “OTU picking” a method of clustering similar data together that was the common method for dealing with sequencing errors.

 Three different methods have been published to select sequence variants:

 1. Dada2 uses and statistical error correction model